-There is a direct relationship between the severity of scarring and the severity of acne.
+There is a direct relationship between the severity of acne and the severity of resulting scarring.
 In other words, more severe scarring develops from larger and more abundant nodules and cysts.
 Also, the longer a person delays therapy for severe acne, the worse the scarring tends to be.
 This is why it is important to quickly and aggressively treat nodulocystic acne.6

 Rare Forms of Nodulocystic Acne That Affect the Body

 There are two uncommon forms of especially severe nodulocystic acne that can be found on the body:

 - Acne conglobata is an extensive, severe form of acne that usually involves the back, chest, upper arms, and to a lesser extent, the face.
 It presents a mixture of cystic lesions and less severe lesions.
 Acne conglobata may last for years and leave large scars.
 It is more prevalent in boys and young males, and in warmer climates.
 One complication associated with acne conglobata is a massive type of acne lesion called a draining sinus.
 Draining sinuses occur when two or more cysts merge into one sizable (2 - 5 centimeters) acne lesion.
 They can leak pus at any time and occur most often on the face around the nose and upper lip, but are not uncommon on the neck and chest.
 Draining sinuses can occur in general nodulocystic acne, but they are commonly associated with acne conglobata.1,8,9